Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Results

-To better understand the properties of the coronavirus outcome, we perform the jointness test developed by Hofmarcher et al.~\cite{hofmarcher2018bivariate}.
-Using this test we can estimate a metric between each pair of determinants and quantify their relationship in a range between $-1$ and $1$.
-In the two extremes, $-1$ indicates that the two determinants behave as perfect substitutes in the true model, whereas $1$ indicates that they are included in the true model together.
-The resulting jointness metric between pairs of determinants can be used to construct a network (graph), which we refer to as the \textit{jointness space} of the COVID-19 determinants.
-In this network, the nodes are the potential socio-economic determinants, whereas the jointness values represent the edge weights.
-In other words, two arbitrary determinants are linked with each other by the posterior belief that both of them belong to the same linear regression model governing the coronavirus outcome.
+To better understand the properties of the COVID-19 infection and mortality rates during the first wave, we perform the jointness test developed by Hofmarcher et al.~\cite{hofmarcher2018bivariate}.
+Using this test we can estimate a metric between each pair of correlates and quantify their relationship in a range between $-1$ and $1$.
+In the two extremes, $-1$ indicates that the two correlates behave as perfect substitutes in the true model, whereas $1$ indicates that they are included in the true model together.
+The resulting jointness metric between pairs of correlates can be used to construct a network (graph), which we refer to as the \textit{Jointness Space} of the COVID-19 correlates.
+In this network, the nodes are the potential health, social and economic correlates, whereas the jointness values represent the edge weights.
+In other words, two arbitrary correlates are linked with each other by the posterior belief that both of them belong to the same linear regression model governing the coronavirus infections/mortality rate.

-In theory, many possible factors may cause complementarity between the determinants, such as national culture~\cite{meeuwesen2009can}, the type of healthcare system~\cite{mossialos20162015} or political priorities~\cite{boas2019electoral}.
-All of these are a priori notions of what dimension drives the relatedness between the potential determinants and assume that there is little flexibility in choosing the correct model.
-Instead, the jointness space follows an agnostic approach and uses a data-driven measure, based on the idea that, if two determinants are related because they offer contrasting information regarding the coronavirus outcome they will tend to be included in the true model in tandem, whereas determinants that give similar information are less likely to be included together.
-Hence, the developed network acts as a bridge between theoretical foundations and empirical observations, and may be used as an alternate view for the importance of the socio-economic determinants when developing policies aimed at reducing the impact of epidemic crises.
+In theory, many possible factors may cause complementarity between the variables, such as national culture~\cite{meeuwesen2009can}, the type of healthcare system~\cite{mossialos20162015} or political priorities~\cite{boas2019electoral}.
+All of these are a priori notions of what dimension drives the relatedness between the potential correlates and assume that there is little flexibility in choosing the correct model.
+Instead, the jointness space follows an agnostic approach and uses a data-driven measure, based on the idea that, if two correlates are related because they offer contrasting information regarding the coronavirus outcome they will tend to be included in the true model in tandem, whereas variables that give similar information are less likely to be included together.
+Hence, the developed network offers a statistical view for the importance of the social, health and economic correlates when developing policies aimed at reducing the impact of epidemic crises.